Beyoncé's Second Ivy Park Collection With Adidas Is Here

-Beyoncé's Second Ivy Park Collection With Adidas Is Here -- Shop Before It Sells Out!
+Beyoncé's Second Ivy Park Collection With Adidas Is Here -- Shop the Items Still in Stock!

-Beyoncé fans, get ready to add to cart!
-The superstar's second collection, Drip 2, for her activewear line Ivy Park with Adidas is here.
+Beyoncé fans were busy yesterday shopping items from the superstar's second collection of her activewear line, Ivy Park with Adidas.
+Luckily, you can still snap up select still-in-stock Drip 2 pieces on the Adidas website.

 The Black Is King creator stars in the campaign images, rocking all of the new activewear, shoes and accessories from her line.
 Styles include lots of matching sets, sports bras, jackets, hoodies, leggings, bodysuits, bike shorts, belt bags, bucket hats and sneakers in bold shades of orange, green, yellow and blue.
 Prices range from $25 to $200.
 Sizes are available in 2XS to XL (standard), 1X to 4X (plus size) and 3XS to 4XL (gender neutral).